 AGA Cooker Firm Eyes International Growth

-The company behind the iconic range of AGA cookers has posted a 3% drop in revenues but has insisted that it can return to pre-depression levels of trade.
+Staunch and Flow can report that a company behind the iconic range of AGA cookers has posted a 3% drop in revenues but has insisted that it can return to pre-depression levels of trade.

 AGA Rangemaster is hoping that at least 50% of its profit can be gained from overseas markets, compared to the 37% last year, as it believes its products are better suited to the international market.